A minimax optimal control approach for robust neural ODEs: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-C.C.\ acknowledges the partial support of the project “Online Firestorms And Resentment Propagation On Social Media: Dynamics, Predictability and Mitigation” of the TUM Institute for Ethics in Artificial Intelligence and of the DFG SPP 2298.
-A.S.\ acknowledges the partial support from INdAM-GNAMPA.
-T.W.\ is supported by the Austrian Science Fund (FWF) grant no.~J 4681-N. Finally, the authors wants to express their gratitude to Prof. Franco Rampazzo.
+C.C.\ is partially supported by the DFG SPP 2298.
+A.S.\ is partially supported by INdAM-GNAMPA.
+T.W.\ is supported by the Austrian Science Fund (FWF) grant no.~J 4681-N. Finally, the authors want to thank Prof. Franco Rampazzo.